La luna e la gatta

-"La luna e la gatta" is a 2019 song by musical duo Takagi & Ketra, with featured vocals by Italian singers Tommaso Paradiso, Jovanotti and Calcutta.
+"La luna e la gatta" is a song by Italian record producers Takagi & Ketra, with featured vocals by Italian singers Tommaso Paradiso, Jovanotti and Calcutta.
 It was released by Sony Music on 1 March 2019.

 The song peaked at number 9 on the Italian singles chart and was certified double platinum in Italy.

 Music video

 A music video of "La luna e la gatta", directed by Gaetano Morbioli, was released on 21 March 2019 via the YouTube channel of Takagi & Ketra.